 - Contact us

-National Insect Week is organised by the Royal Entomological Society and is supported by a large number of partner organisations concerned with many aspects of insect science, natural history and biodiversity.
+National Insect Week encourages people of all ages to learn more about insects.
+Every two years, the Royal Entomological Society organises the week, supported by a large number of partner organisations with interests in the science, natural history and conservation of insects.

 Riverfly category - 2nd prize